- What is parcel data?

 - Why are standardized digital parcel data useful?

-- What is funded by the project?
+- What was funded by the project?

-- How does the project work?
+- How did the project work?

-- What is the project's timeline?
+- What was the project's timeline?

 - Who oversees the project?